namespace-Pt/Adon/README.md

    |0.484|0.491|0.359|0.766|0.907|

 ## Reproducing from Scratch
 There are three procedures to train AutoTSG from scratch.
-One can conveniently set `base=NQ320k` or `base=MS300k` for different datasets.
+One can conveniently set `base=NQ320k` or `base=MS300k` for different datasets in command line.
 The default dataset is `NQ320k`.

 ### Train the Matching-oriented Term Selector
 0. Install Java11 that is required by [Anserini](src/anserini/).